onesimoh2/ts-anomaly-detection-beyond-02/README.md

 Using a variation autoencoder has the advantage that the latent space is represented by a distribution rather than as a vector.
 This is expected to lead to some desired fuzziness in detecting abnormalities, resulting in greater sensitivity in detecting points that deviate from expected behavior.

+This project is very similar to the one described in repo ts-anomaly-detection-beyond-01, except for the utilization of variational autoencoders instead of a regular one,

 ## THE CHALANGE OF NOT USING AN RNN